Coffs Harbour - South

 The level of cultural diversity witnessed in Coffs Harbour - South was found to be above average when compared nationally for a number of language and cultural background related metrics

-Coffs Harbour - South had a cultural diversity above average, with 21.2% of its population born overseas and 13.9% speaking a language other than English at home.
-Christianity was the main religion in Coffs Harbour - South, comprising 51.5%.
-The most notable overrepresentation was in Other, which made up 3.8%, compared to 3.3% across Rest of NSW.
+Coffs Harbour-South has a cultural diversity above average, with 21.2% of its population born overseas and 13.9% speaking a language other than English at home.
+Christianity is the main religion in Coffs Harbour-South, comprising 51.5% of its population.
+The most notable overrepresentation is in Other religions, which makes up 3.8% compared to 3.3% across Rest of NSW.

 Frequently Asked Questions - Diversity